Managing a Sourcing Event

 The ‘Content’ section of the Event is where the user can share all information about the products or services they wish to receive bids on, as well as provide a framework of questions for vendors to answer to help the buyer choose the most-deserving bidder to award the contract to.
 The State has created an extensive template in this section, and it is advised that users follow the suggested outline.

-The fourth and final section in the Event is the ‘Summary.’
-This contains the summary of the first three sections and allows the user to review and edit before adding a mandatory approver and clicking ‘Submit’ to Publish the Event.
+When section 2 is completed, the user can return to the fourth and final ‘Summary’ section.
+This contains the summary of the first three sections and allows the user to review and edit before clicking ‘Publish’ to finalize the Event.

 When the Event reaches the response due date, the event status becomes ‘Pending Selection.’
 At this point the user can begin to open the ‘Envelopes’ to review the responses.